Hornbill-Docs/style-guide/style-guide/articles.md

 <code>ELMER: Complete</code>

 Ensure that definite and indefinite articles are included, applying them accurately throughout the content.
-Use *a*, *an*, and *the* in your writing for ease of comprehension and translation.
+Use *a*, *an*, and *the* in your writing for easy comprehension and translation.

 The terms *a* and *an* function as indefinite articles preceding a singular noun.
 They denote any unspecified member within a group.

 Meanwhile, *the* is a definite article applied before singular and plural nouns.
 It specifies one or more specific members within a group.

 **Examples (incorrect) ❌**
 - File could not be found.
 - Delete object from workspace.
 - Notification sent to your device.